 What is CT Bone Densitometry?

 The CT scanner looks like a large doughnut, and has a flat table attached which moves through the middle.
 During your procedure you will lie flat on a table which will travel in and out of the CT scanner while the images are being acquired.
-The CT machine may tilt during the procedure.
+Part of the CT machine may tilt during the procedure.

 Preparation for your QCT BMD

 After your QCT BMD

 After your examination or procedure is finished, the information collected is then assessed by a Radiologist (Doctor who has specialised in Medical Imaging) and these reports will be electronically sent to your doctor with electronic images also being available.

 Appointments are required for all CT examinations.
 Appointments can be made by calling us on 9964 3757 with your request form and our staff will be happy to assist.

 Please note CT Bone Density testing on a patient UNDER THE AGE OF 70 has been removed from the MBS, however under certain clinical indications we will continue to provide this service.
 Please discuss your referral with our team.

 All CTs are performed by registered Medical Imaging Technologists (Radiographers).
 A Radiographer is a specialist technologist who is registered with the Australian Health Practitioner Regulation Agency (AHPRA).

 Examinations such as X-ray, CT, and MRI are all performed by Radiographers.